Province of Westphalia: Pre-industrial period

 In many places, yields at the beginning of the nineteenth century were insufficient to support the growing population.
 The number of poor and landless peasants grew.
 Many of them sought opportunities to work outside their home regions.
 Travelling merchants like the Kiepenkerl and the Sauerland peddlers became a symbol of the region.
 In the northern part of the province, the Hollandgänger travelled to work in the Netherlands.
 Brickmakers from east Westphalia and the neighbouring principality of Lippe also migrated to work.
 The Tödden trade, in which men would make linen at home in winter and then travel to the Netherlands to sell it the following summer, developed from the Hollandgänger.

 Within Westphalia, the low cost of labour enabled the expansion of pre-industrial manufacturing, which made products for export.
 In the "Northwest German linen belt," which stretched from western Münsterland, through Tecklenburg, Osnabrück, and Minden-Ravensberg, to modern Lower Saxony, household production developed into proto-industrial levels.
 Especially in Minden-Ravensberg, pre-industrial linen production played an important role.
 The fabric was bought up and sold on by Verleger (transporters).

 In southern Westphalia, there was a major iron extraction and processing region in Siegerland, parts of the Duchy of Westphalia, and the Sauerland, which extended over the provincial borders to the Bergisches Land and Altenkirchen.
 The iron ore extracted in Siegerland and eastern Sauerland was smelted at places like Wendener Hütte and made into finished products in the western part of the region (e.g. wire drawing in Altena, Iserlohn, and Lüdenscheid, or sewing needles at Iserlohn).
 These businesses were partially cooperative and organised into a network by Reidemeisters.
-In the southern part of the Ruhr, coal was exported for neighbouring regions from early times.
+In the southern part of the Ruhr, coal was exported to neighbouring regions from early times.
 Zeche Alte Haase in Sprockhövel was active from the beginning of the 17th century, for example.